 The last factor, goodwill, is all about you believing that your partner has your best interest at heart and that they care about you as a person, not just the role you fulfill.
 We tend to build this side of the Trust Triad as we express compassion and empathy for our partner’s feelings.
 It’s when we stop and give our full attention, listen well and ask specific questions.
 It’s when we approach things as a “we” problem, not a “you” problem.

-You’ve Gotta Have All Three
+You’ve Got to Have All Three Elements to Build Trust

 In relationships, you’re not always aware that trust is being built or undermined by all three of these components and this leads to problems, arguments and misunderstandings.

 When you’re not aware that all three of these factors create a trusting relationship, you tend to focus on one or two areas that you’re good at and ignore the others.

 I’m going to give you a great example of a couple I worked with, Antonio and Rebecca.
 Antonio was a super competent husband.
 He always showed up on time, did what he said he would, brought home a paycheck, coached their son’s baseball team, and followed through on his commitments.
 He didn’t lie and was always direct and clear with his thoughts and what he wanted.